Physician Assistant/Pre-PA Internships

 IMA Adventure Consulting

-IMA offers volunteers the chance to enhance their overseas experience by participating in a planned adventure retreat in their chosen country.
-IMA Safaris allows volunteers to explore and immerse themselves in the beauty and culture of our unique destinations.
-Through established relationships with trusted guides, hotels and travel organizations across the world, IMA simplifies travel arrangements for volunteers, while providing relatives back home a single point of contact for added peace of mind.
+IMA offers interns the chance to enhance their overseas experience by participating in a planned adventure retreat in their chosen country.
+IMA Safaris allows interns to explore and immerse themselves in the beauty and culture of our unique destinations.
+Through established relationships with trusted guides, hotels and travel organizations across the world, IMA simplifies travel arrangements for interns, while providing relatives back home a single point of contact for added peace of mind.
 Some of the places visited throughout Africa, South America and the Caribbean include world renowned sites such as the Serengeti National Park, Mount Kilimanjaro, Victoria Falls, the Galápagos Islands, Machu Picchu, and the Haitian National History Park.

 Frequently Asked Questions